Indicia-Team/support_files/Elasticsearch/README.md

 #### Prepare the Logstash configuration file (RESTful access)

 This approach uses the Indicia RESTful API to access the records.
-To do this, access must be granted on the warehouse by configuring a client user ID, secret and project ID for the appropriate set of records.
+To do this, access must be granted on the warehouse by configuring a client user ID, secret and at least 2 project IDs (one for records and one for deletions) for the appropriate set of records.
 Either request this from the administrator of your warehouse, or if you are the administrator then the information needed is documented at https://indicia-docs.readthedocs.io/en/latest/administrating/warehouse/modules/rest-api.html.
-Note that the client project configuration must have the autofeed flag set which causes Indicia to manage the batches of data being returned from the API to ensure that initially all records are passed through and subsequently all changes are passed through.
-This is required because Logstash's http_poller plugin is a dumb client which is not capable of tracking the record IDs or timestamps of previous requests in order to filter the next data response appropriately so Indicia must take on this task.

 Two templates are provided for you in your working directory's logstash-config folder, one for record inserts and updates and another for deletions.
 Copy the